Not a member? You should join Listal here. Existing members Login here

 There are good points in this book, but the overall flow and the fact that Rowling falls so short of her goal makes it almost unbearable to read at points.
 Far more unbearable than the year or so wait between this book and the previous one.
 If you're not a fan?
 You can probably skip to the confrontation at the end, and just save yourself a ton of aggravation.

-Harry Potter and the Half-Blood Prince (Book 6) review
+Harry Potter And The Half-Blood Prince review

-Posted : 1 year, 5 months ago on 29 June 2008 02:00 (A review of Harry Potter and the Half-Blood Prince (Book 6))
+Posted : 16 years, 6 months ago on 29 June 2008 07:00 (A review of Harry Potter And The Half-Blood Prince)

 This book is my second-favorite of the series.
 So much more of the past comes out in this book, and when that is combined with the fact that my two most-favorite characters are spotlighted in this book, how can I not love it, even with its flaws?